 “I knew this trade show was going to be a success.
 We knew it, because leading up to it, I could see people hitting our website.
 People downloading our white papers coming to this trade show, and that’s why we have so many people visiting our booth.”

 John Hayes of Vecna Robotics joined us on the floor at MODEX 2018 in Atlanta to show us the company’s line of AGVs (from tuggers and palette jacks) to AMRs (like piece-picking and tote-picking).
-Vecna, having just celebrated their twentieth anniversary this year, was in particular showcasing their TRS (tote-retrieval system) robot that can deliver totes to picking robots.
+Vecna just celebrated their twentieth anniversary this year, in fact!
+At MODEX, they showcased a lot of products…but most particularly, their TRS (tote-retrieval system) robot that can deliver totes to picking robots.

 Part of Vecna’s plan for their products and their customers is to focus on the future of automation, where many people envision almost-entirely human-free, lights-out warehouses.
 A future like that requires the ability to scale and expand, which not many traditional AGV purchases in the past would allow.